Difference Between an Exempt and a Non-Exempt Employee

 - Employees earn at least $455 per week.

 - Employees are paid a salary for any week they work.

-In addition, to qualify for exemption from overtime, employees must also meet certain employment tests regarding their job duties and responsibilities.
+Also, to qualify for exemption from overtime, employees must also meet certain employment tests regarding their job duties and responsibilities.
 According to The Society for Human Resource Management (SHRM), the following general conditions must be met to designate an employee as exempt:

 - For the executive exemption, employees must have a primary duty of managing the enterprise or a department or subdivision of the enterprise; must customarily and regularly direct the work of at least two employees; and must have the authority to hire or fire, or their suggestions and recommendations as to the hiring, firing or changing the status of other employees must be given particular weight.

 - For the administrative exemption, employees must have a primary duty of performing office or non-manual work directly related to the management or general business operations of the employer or the employer's customers, and their primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.